EY black businessman in gray suit presenting data to other men in meeting

 Related articles

-M&A activity insights: June 2025
+US M&A activity insights: October 2025

-Read the latest Merger Monthly, with insights on recent US M&A activity insights and what M&A trends to expect as we look ahead.
+Read the latest Merger Monthly, with insights on recent US M&A activity and what M&A trends to expect as we look ahead.